Vivek-Mali/Obstacle-Detecting-Glass/README.md

 The obstacle-detecting glasses project for visually impaired individuals successfully developed a system using ultrasonic sensors and feedback mechanisms to enhance mobility and safety.
 The glasses provide real-time alerts, enabling users to navigate various environments confidently.
 Despite some limitations, the project demonstrates significant potential for improving the quality of life for the visually impaired and serves as a foundation for future technological advancements.

 # Acknowledgement:
+With immense pleasure, we acknowledge a deep sense of gratitude to Dr.S.C.Kamate, Principal, Hirasugar Institute of Technology, Nidasoshi, who has always been an encouraging to all the students in spite of his most busy schedule.
+We take this opportunity to thank Dr.B.V.Madiggond, HOD of Electrical and Electronics Engineering Department for providing us necessary facilities for carrying out the mini project work.
+We extend our thanks to Prof.O.B.
+Heddurshetti, mini project Coordinator for his valuable guidance throughout the mini project work.
+We also express a deep sense of gratitude to our mini project Guide Prof.O.B.
+Heddurshetti, for the inspiration, encouragement and extension of his full support in achieving this path of success.
+Last but not the least, We would like to thank all teaching and non-teaching staff of our department, our parents and friends for their valuable guidance, suggestions, continuous encouragement and motivation at every step of this project.

+Ms. Pooja Kutakoli   2HN21EE014
+Ms. Soumya Hosapeti  2HN21EE022
+Mr. Vivek Mali       2HN21EE027
+Mr. Taqdeer Naikwade 2HN22EE405

 I acknowledge all members of ELCIA to give such wonderful opportunity and platform to enhance our knowledge and work on real time projects.
 I would like to thank Mr. Kunal Ghosh and Mrs. Anagh Ghosh for giving us such wonderful opportunity and being thorough out the journey guiding us.